leastprivilege/IdentityServer4/docs/quickstarts/2_resource_owner_passwords.rst

 The presence (or absence) of the ``sub`` claim lets the API distinguish between calls on behalf of clients and calls on behalf of users.

+Further experiments
+^^^^^^^^^^^^^^^^^^^
+This walkthrough focused on the success path so far

+* user was able to login
+* a token containg the users subject id was returned.
+* client could use the token to access the API

+You can now try to provoke errors to learn how the system behaves, e.g.

+* try to connect to IdentityServer when it is not running (unavailable)
+* try to use an invalid client id or secret to request the token
+* try to ask for an invalid scope during the token request
+* try to call the API when it is not running (unavailable)
+* don't send the token to the API
+* configure the API to require a different scope than the one in the token
+* try logging in with an invalid user name and/or password.